SumonPaul18/kubernetes/InstallKubernetesOnUbuntu.md

 #

-Exporting Kubeconfig as a Root User:
+To start using your cluster, you need to run the following as a regular user:
 ####
-    export KUBECONFIG=/etc/kubernetes/admin.conf
-    echo 'export KUBECONFIG=/etc/kubernetes/admin.conf' >> .bashrc

-If We using Kubeconfig on Regular User, you need to run the following as a regular user:
-####
     mkdir -p $HOME/.kube
     sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
     sudo chown $(id -u):$(id -g) $HOME/.kube/config

+Alternatively, if you are the root user, you can run:
+####
+    export KUBECONFIG=/etc/kubernetes/admin.conf
+####
+Setup export KUBECONFIG in .bashrc file
+####
+    echo 'export KUBECONFIG=/etc/kubernetes/admin.conf' >> .bashrc

 Verify Cluster, Nodes and Pods status using kubectl commands
 ####